 When you drive from Paro, for about 20 minutes later – you’ll reach the bottom of the mountain, where there’s a car parking lot.
 From here, you’ll start your hike.
 There are a bunch of little shops selling souvenirs as well as necessities such as hiking poles etc. If needed, and you’re not interested in hiking the entire route – you’ll also need to hire your horses here.

-The trail is fairly easy to conquer.
-It is a wide, dirt trail and is mostly an ascend the entire way up.
-However, keep in mind you don’t have to overdo it and just remember to take your time, take as many stops as required – no shame in that!
+The trail is relatively easy to conquer.
+It is a broad, dirt trail and is mostly an ascend the entire way up.
+However, keep in mind, you don’t have to overdo it and just remember to take your time, take as many stops as required – no shame in that!

 Halway Mark to the Tiger’s Nest Monastery

 A cafeteria will mark your halfway to the monastery.
-The hike to the cafeteria will take you around and hour to two, depending upon your fitness levels.
+The hike to the cafeteria will take you around an hour to two, depending upon your fitness levels.
 Along the way, you will pass the most scenic prayer flags flung by fellow devotees!
-The views keep getting prettier and crisper the higher up you move and the scenery around you will also be pretty stunning!
+The views keep getting prettier and crisper the higher up you move, and the scenery around you will also be pretty stunning!

 Right around the halfway mark, you’ll get some respite as the trail levels out.
-There are a bunch of prayer wheels near the Takstang Cafeteria and I urge you to spend some time here – take in the peace and tranquility of the moment before you start your final push towards the top.
-Some people just come up to this mark and return back as the views of the monastery are pretty stunning!
+There are a bunch of prayer wheels near the Taktsang Cafeteria, and I urge you to spend some time here – take in the peace and tranquility of the moment before you start your final push towards the top.
+Some people just come up to this mark and return as the views of the monastery are pretty stunning!

-But, do know that the second half of the climb is a relatively easier.
+But, do know that the second half of the climb is relatively more comfortable.
 The trail is not as steep and gets less monotonous, especially as you near the monastery.
-In my opinion the best view of the hike is at the point where you overlook the monastery.
-This is also the place of the iconic photo you can see across the internet of the monastery.
+In my opinion, the best view of the hike is at the point where you overlook the monastery.
+It is also the place of the iconic photo you can see across the internet of the monastery.

 Reaching the top